bobbymart1n/pubg-site-clone/README.md

 # PlayerUnknowns Battlegrounds Clone
-An Angular 2 porject for Epicodus 5.4.2018
+An Angular 2 project for Epicodus 5.4.2018

 # By Bobby Martin